hpe-storage/python-hpedockerplugin/quick-start/README.md

 - Shared volume support is not present.
 Shared volume support implies using a single volume across multiple containers either on the same docker node (or) across node(s) in a swarm cluster.
 Also, backup and restore support is not present yet.

-# Deploying the HPE Docker Volume Plugin as a Docker Container (Deprecated -- Please use the Managed plugin only)
+# Deploying the HPE Docker Volume Plugin as a Docker Container

-Starting from release v1.1.0 to v1.12 the plugin can be deployed as a Docker Container.

-NOTE: Manual deployment is NOT supported with releases v1.1.0 and beyond.
+For running the Docker Volume Plugin under Openshift 3.7 / Kubernetes 1.7 please follow these steps

 ## Single node etcd setup - Install etcd
 These steps are for a single node setup only.
 If you plan to run a container orchestration service (such as Docker UCP or Kubernetes) in a cluster of systems then refer to the etcd cluster setup below.
 These orchestration services typically already have setup instructions for an etcd cluster, so there is no need to create a separate etcd cluster in these cases.
 The plugin can safely share access to the same etcd cluster being used by the orchestration technology.